-It should be ensured that your navigation links are working and are clickable even when users have their cookies, CSS and JS disabled.
-This would ensure that your navigation links are properly crawled by the search engines bots, and your rankings are boosted accordingly.
+It should be ensured that your navigation links are working and are clickable even when users have their cookies, CSS, and JS disabled.
+This would ensure that your navigation links are properly crawled by the search engine bots, and your rankings are boosted accordingly.

 So you have your own brick and mortar shop but have you talked about that on your website?
 Make sure that your chosen platform deals with location pages, and if not, it should be able to get easily integrated with ‘store finder’ widgets and the likes.